Writing projects not yet completed or published yet

 "Oh, you're a vet?
 I'll take a chance.
 I was in the Marines, the Mediterranean boat tour.
 Call me Butch.
 Like Butch Cassidy, not the other Butch?"

-Later, I picked up trash on the stairs to the top of the dome—eighteen acres of rock and clay covering radioactive material from the yellow cake factory and the quarries.
+Later, I picked up trash on the stairs to the top of the dome—fifty-four acres of rock and clay covering radioactive material from the yellow cake factory and the quarries.

 The kids were slobs.

-On top of the dome, a brochure lay folded and abandoned near the brass plaque pointed to the location of the eminent domain confiscated towns—ghost Towns now of Poison Ivy and Virgina Creeper.
+On top of the dome, a brochure lay folded and abandoned near the brass plaque pointing to the location of the confiscated towns—ghost Towns now of Poison Ivy and Virginia Creeper.

 The brochure had a drawing of a sunflower on the left side and another radioactive symbol on the other side.